H1fine/A.S.D-Learning-Zone/README.md

 -Established lead way with instructor on how schedule should be carried out for the project.

 -Was introduced to Docker software for creating applications

+Week 1.1 Standup

+Phase 1:
+Market research, analyze resources and applications. completed by researching information about said project and by choosing the required software that maybe utilized throughout the project.
+Define success criteria by maintaining Trello board and including instructor in all additives.
+Obtain requirements through surveys, focus groups and etc.
+Organize and reorganize the timeline and keep Github update daily done daily depending on the needs of the project
+Phase 2:
+Create prototypes based off requirements (ongoing stretch goals) begin creating and piecing together code for the website application based off other sites in order to create present project Develop frontend to ensure user friendliness currently being maintained